 Energy Resource Mix: Communicating Utility Issues to the Public

-Gas and electric utilities will share their strategies and challenges associated with communicating their energy portfolio requirements and needs to the public.
+Utilities will share their strategies and challenges associated with communicating their energy portfolio requirements and needs to the public.
 We will discuss what disconnects exist between customers and utilities and explore best practices for the engaging customers on this topic.
 Likely utility issues we will cover include solar and net metering, gas supply, resource adequacy, and renewable natural gas.

 4:00 PM - 5:00 PM